kumar19dangol-create/Slam-Implementation-Find-Kevin/README.md

 docker compose -f compose-simulation.yaml up
 ```

-In the Unity simulation, Press 'R' to switch the rover to Autonomous mode before launching the mission in the second terminal.
+In the Unity simulation, Press `R` to switch the rover to Autonomous mode before launching the mission in the second terminal.

 Launch the full simulation pipeline/misson in a second terminal: